 Over the years, it seems I’ve heard it all regarding ultrasonic cleaning.
-I don’t know where or how the mistruths come about, but there is an enormous amount of misinformation in the public domain about ultrasonic cleaners and what they can and can’t do.
+I don’t know where or how the mistruths come about, but there is an enormous amount of misinformation in the public domain about best ultrasonic cleaners and what they can and can’t do.

 Omegasonics highlights some of the many myths that abound concerning ultrasonic cleaning technology, and attempt to set the record straight in this blog post.